SciCompMod/GMGPolar/README.md

 Release Notes
 -------------
-* GmgPolar 1.0
+* GmgPolar 0.9
 1) Working multigrid cycle
 2) In-house solver and possibility to link with MUMPS for the smoothing and coarse grid solution
 3) Extrapolation strategies:
     a.
-Full extrapolation (--extrapolation 0)
+No extrapolation (--extrapolation 0)
     b.
 Implicit extrapolation with smoothing of fine nodes only (--extrapolation 1)
     c.
 Extrapolation with smoothing of all nodes (--extrapolation 2)
 4) Optimization of apply_A / build_rhs / apply_prolongation / build_Asc / apply_Asc_ortho